-(5) Administering and scoring.
+- (5) Administering and scoring.
 The PM/PC is responsible for administering the test for the Marine Corps.
-The data will be evaluated and scored by a qualified psychologist as determined and selected by CMC (PS).
+The data be evaluated and scored by a qualified psychologist as determined and selected by CMC (PS).
 Recommendations will be made with a positive or negative score.
 The MMPI-2 test results will be provided to the installation POC.
-Because the test results do not provide a medical diagnosis there aren't any HIPA requirements for document storage.
-The test results (MMPI-2) should be maintained throughout the employees' tenure plus 5 years after his or her attrition.

-2. Personnel assigned as police officers, investigators, dispatchers, and CPWD handlers must meet the minimum requirements set forth in reference (au).
-Additionally, personnel will adhere to the standards set forth by CMC (PS) as outlined in naval messages and other official correspondence.
+Because the test results do not provide a medical diagnosis there are no HIPA requirements for document storage.
+The test results (MMPI-2) should be maintained throughout the employees' tenure plus five (5) years after his or her attrition. - 2.
+All civilian police officer applicants must be interviewed in person by the hiring Marine Corps installation PMO/MCPD prior to making a tentative offer of employment. - 3.
+Personnel assigned as police officers, investigators, dispatchers, and MWD handlers must meet the minimum requirements set forth in references (au) and (z).
+Additionally, personnel will adhere to the standards set forth by CMC (PS) as outlined in naval messages and other official correspondence. - 4.
+Counseling/Disciplinary Actions.

-3. Counseling/Disciplinary Actions.
 All administrative/ disciplinary actions shall be taken in accordance with the appropriate law/rule/regulation and applicable negotiated labor agreement.
-The PM/PC should consult the local HRO before initiating any administrative or disciplinary employment action for civilian employees.
+The PM/PC should consult the local HRO before initiating any administrative or disciplinary employment action for civilian employees. - 5.
+Removals.

-4. Removals.
 The PM/PC may determine that individuals assigned to PMO/MCPD are not capable of satisfactorily executing the responsibilities associated with police duties based upon the individual's performance and/or conduct.
 Any civilian police officer, investigator, dispatcher, or MWD handler convicted by a court for any offense involving domestic assault, moral turpitude, or possession, use or transfer of dangerous drugs or marijuana; or identified on a urinalysis screening test as a drug or marijuana user, is subject to removal of employment in accordance with OPM guidelines.
 In those instances, the PM/PC will, in accordance with the OPM guidelines, make a recommendation to the installation commander for the removal of the individual in close coordination with the DON Human Resource Office.